 Unfortunately, it’s up to you as the consumer to constantly read labels to avoid the worst toxins in skincare.
 Making changes to your skincare routine and avoiding harmful chemicals is important for maintaining healthy skin.
 Your skin will definitely appreciate the effort!

 There are a few sneaky ways alcohol can impact your complexion, and none of them are good.

 One of the most immediate effects alcohol has on your body and skin is dehydration.
 This means it basically sucks the water out of your skin and opens it up to wrinkles and a lifeless appearance.
 Alcohol can also cause inflammation and facial redness, which may become semi-permanent with daily drinking.

-Heavy alcohol use typically leads to impaired skin elasticity, under-eye bags, and increased wrinkling.
+Heavy alcohol use typically leads to sagging skin, impaired skin elasticity, under-eye bags, and increased wrinkling and slow healing.